RM-Garcia/Portfolio_Demo/README.md

 # My Demo Portfolio Page

 This repository contains the code for a personal portfolio website created as part of my final lab for the Advanced React course.
+It uses Chakra UI for styling and Formik with Yup for form validation.

 ## Features